Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Result

-Beyond individual model capabilities, the progressive evaluation funnel exposes fundamental bottlenecks in current agentic workflows.
-Across all models, there is a steep degradation from the Build stage (average 76.93\%) to Execution Reliability (57.90\%), followed by a drastic plunge when evaluated by Exact Match (EM, 23.07\%).
-This massive drop highlights that while agents can successfully write syntactically correct and executable code, they struggle to perfectly replicate the exact string outputs of the Oracle.
-However, the notable recovery in scores observed in the FM score of 37.69\% and the SM score of 28.85\% validates our methodological design: agents frequently generate functionally correct and semantically equivalent CLI schemas that are unfairly penalized by stringent EM metrics.
+Beyond individual model capabilities, our progressive evaluation funnel exposes fundamental bottlenecks in current autonomous workflows.
+Across all models, there is a steep degradation from the Build stage (average 76.75\%) to Execution Reliability (59.32\%), and a further drop at the Side-Effect Pass (45.66\%) gate.
+Ultimately, performance plunges when evaluated by Exact Match (EM, 23.50\%).
+This massive drop demonstrates that while agents successfully write syntactically correct and executable code in many instances, they struggle to perfectly replicate the exact string outputs of the human oracle.
+However, the notable recovery observed in the FM score (39.00\%) and SM score (29.64\%) validates our methodological design: agents frequently generate functionally correct and semantically equivalent CLI tools that are unfairly penalized by stringent EM metrics.

 A deeper analysis of the programming language distribution (Figure~\ref{fig:language}) further reveals a pronounced language bias inherent in current LLMs.
 As depicted in the radar charts, almost all evaluated models exhibit larger coverage areas for interpreted languages like Python and JavaScript, while Golang emerges as a severe bottleneck (represented by the constricted inner green polygons).
 It suggests that models frequently fail to navigate Golang's strict type matching and rigid compilation constraints, often generating code that fails to build.

-Overall, while top-tier models demonstrate promising capabilities, the highest average Semantic Match score remains below 43\%, indicating that end-to-end CLI tool development remains a highly challenging task with substantial room for future improvement.
+Furthermore, the choice of agent framework appears to influence generation outcomes.
+We observe that the streamlined, bash-centric Mini-SWE-Agent consistently achieves higher scores than the more complex OpenHands framework.
+This suggests that minimalist interfaces may naturally align better with terminal-centric workflows.
+A closer inspection of individual agent trajectories supports this observation.
+For instance, when attempting to resolve a missing library reference in the \texttt{mol-lang} repository, OpenHands agents frequently invoke browser tools, only to be flooded with multi-page HTML that overwhelms their context windows.
+Conversely, Mini-SWE-Agent directly reads the brief terminal \texttt{stderr}, executes the package manager, and successfully proceeds.

-\subsection{RQ2: Impact of Task Complexity}
+\subsection{RQ2: Impact of task complexity}